Sheepolution/how-to-love/book/chapter18.md

 When you run the game you should be able to walk around with your player.
 But the problem is that he can walk through walls.
 Let's fix this by checking if the position he wants to go to is a wall.

 First make a function called ``isEmpty``.
-Inside we return wether the value on the coordinates does equals 0.
+Inside we return wether the value on the coordinates equals 0.

 ```lua
 function isEmpty(x, y)